CEOS-ARD - Optical - Surface Temperature

 1. Some of the intent of the initial wording (below), which refers to atmospheric windows, may have been lost: Uncertainty, in units Kelvin, of the surface temperature for each pixel is also accompanied by distance from cloud (above) and atmospheric transmission (intervals, i.e., 0.4 - 0.55, 0.55 - 0.7, etc.).

-6. Geometric Corrections
+4. Geometric Corrections

 The geometric corrections are steps that are taken to place the measurement accurately on the surface of the Earth (that is, to geolocate the measurement) allowing measurements taken through time to be compared.
 This section specifies any geometric correction requirements that must be met in order for the data to be analysis ready.

-Identifier: gcor.example
+Identifier: gcor.corrections-geometric

 Threshold requirements: